 The INPUT function is used to convert a SAS character expression using a specified informat.
 The informat determines whether the resulting value is numeric or character.

 In the above example, the INPUT function is used in combination with the w.d informat that converts the character value of TempCharacter to a numeric value and assigns the numeric value 98.6 to TemperatureNumber.

 You can use the PUT function with a SAS format to convert numeric values to character values.
-For a complete discussion of the INPUT function, visit https://9to5sas.com/variable-conversions-in-sas/
+For a complete discussion of the INPUT function, see our article on Variable Conversion in SAS.

 The INFORMAT statement applies an informat to a variable.
 SAS uses the specified informat in any subsequent INPUT statement to read values into the variable.

 For example, in the following statements, the INFORMAT statement associates the $3 informat with the variables id, comma10.3 with variable price and mmddyy10. for variable dt.